readium/architecture/proposals/000-decorator-api.md

 A navigator able to render arbitrary decorations.

-#### Properties

-* `supportedDecorationStyles: Set<Decoration.Style>`
-    * List of decoration styles supported by this Navigator.
-    * You should check whether the Navigator supports drawing the decoration styles required by a particular feature before enabling it.
-For example, underlining an audiobook does not make sense, so an Audiobook Navigator would not support the `underline` decoration style.

 #### Methods

 * `apply(decorations: [Decoration], group: String)`
     * Declares the current state of the decorations in the given decoration `group`.
     * Name each decoration group as you see fit.
 A good practice is to use the name of the feature requiring decorations, e.g. `annotation`, `search`, `tts`, etc.
     * The Navigator will decide when to actually render each decoration efficiently.
 Your only responsibility is to submit the updated list of decorations when there are changes.
+* `supportsDecorationStyles(style: Decoration.Style) -> Boolean`
+    * Indicates whether the Navigator supports the given decoration `style`.
+    * You should check whether the Navigator supports drawing the decoration styles required by a particular feature before enabling it.
+For example, underlining an audiobook does not make sense, so an Audiobook Navigator would not support the `underline` decoration style.
+* `supportsDecorationInteractionForStyle(interaction: Decoration.Interaction, style: Decoration.Style) -> Boolean`
+    * Indicates whether the Navigator supports the given `interaction` for this `style`.
+    * You should check whether the Navigator supports the interactions required by a particular feature before enabling it.
+Alternatively, you could offer a fallback in the user interface.

+#### Events

+* `DecorationActivated(Decoration)`
+    * Emitted when the user activates a decoration.
+For example, when clicking on a highlight.

 ### `Decoration` Class